algolia/gatsby-plugin-algolia/README.md

     /* ... */
     enablePartialUpdates: true,
-    /* (optional) Fields to use for comparing if the index object is different from the new one */ /* By default it uses a field called modified which could be a boolean | datatime string */
+    /* (optional) Fields to use for comparing if the index object is different from the new one */ /* By default it uses a field called "modified" which could be a boolean | datetime string */
     matchFields: ['slug', 'modified'] // Array<String> default: ['modified'] }
 ```